SauliusMon/PokerGame-Task/README.md

 ## How it works:

 Program begins by reading poker.txt file (location is declared in main class) with a scanner and while loop.
-At every line read, string is split into String[] array, which in this game consists of 10 ellements with 2 symbols each (10 cards for 2 players).
+At every line read, string is split into String[] array, which in this game consists of 10 elements with 2 symbols each (10 cards for 2 players).
 Those 10 ellements are converted into Cards, which are put into separate PlayerCardDecks.
 Later on PlayerCardDecks are passed into hand rating method, which returns RankedPlayerHand object.
-This object is used to get a winning hand by comparing 2 different PlayerCardDecks.
+This object is used to get a winning a hand by comparing 2 different PlayerCardDecks.
 After comparing those hands, the winnner is determined.
 Even though task doesn't require it, I decided to make code easily adjustible for more than 2 players and caculate score of them separately.

 ## Object-oriented programming ideas used in this task: